pajtai/todo.yaml/README.md

 > A flexible, configurable, and file-based todo tracker.

 ## Concepts
 - todo.yaml: You can have as many of these as you want.
-Each tracks todos based on a configuration file in the same directory
+Each tracks todos based on a todo array.
+The configuration for that todo list lives in the same file under the configuration key
-- todo-config.yaml: The configuration file for the specific todo.yaml you are working with

 ## Getting started